krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 }
 ```

-And yes, I saw such a thing in real production application.
+And yes, I saw such a thing in a real production application.
 The intention was to have
 fixed thread pool and delegate tasks to it, but by mistake someone created that pool
 every request.